 Disclaimer: I was welcomed as a guest of Chaya B&B. As always, all opinions expressed in this post are my own.

 I'm a California girl who was born and raised in LA, lived in San Francisco for 11 years, and recently moved to the OC.
 I wander the world aimlessly in search of delicious food, spend way too much time dreaming of my next adventure, and kinda miss the fog (after complaining about it every day for 11 years).
 I live for good design, coffee, red wine, pretty paper, and ramen (which I work off by running half marathons).
-Follow along as I search the world for the tastiest desserts, the most colorful photo spots, and more! (formerly caroekg.com)
+Follow along as I search California and the world for the tastiest desserts, the most colorful photo spots, the coolest hidden gems, and more! (formerly caroekg.com)

 Copyright 2020 - Pictures & Words.
 All Rights Reserved.